 Schedule an Evaluation

-TMD is very common, so we evaluate patients for TMJ disorder right here at Center Point Dental.
+TMD is very common, so we’ve made it a part of our practice to evaluate patients for TMJ disorder right here at Center Point Dental.
 We use advanced diagnostic technology so that we can provide a precise and honest assessment of your oral health needs.

 While at-home remedies may ease TMJ discomfort, you are looking for a lasting solution.
 Our dentists understand the workings of the temporomandibular joint and how we can restore your comfort.

-To set up your evaluation, contact Center Point Dental today.
+To set up your evaluation and help ease the pains of TMD, contact Center Point Dental today.